Picture this: you return to your apartment at night, stressed, tired, and overwhelmed from trying to keep up with the pace of everything in your life.

 Wellness is a key factor to maintaining your happiness and achieving success.
 Why?
 Because your wellbeing determines how you feel and thus, it affects how motivated you are to accomplish your goals.
-Beyond helping you achieve your dreams, I want to educate you about wellness and share advice on ways to improve your life.
-What better place to start than the dimensions of wellness?

 The Dimensions of Wellness

 This dimension of wellness speaks for itself.
 We're all aware of our bodies' physical needs: food, water, exercise, and rest.
 Though many people assume wellness is the same as health, and some believe wellness is a separate topic that doesn’t deal with physical wellness, neither of these are true!
-This seems obvious enough, but ignoring your reminder to go to bed and choosing a milkshake instead of a smoothie both impact your wellbeing.

 To make good choices that improve your physical wellness, set timeless goals and build habits that help you incorporate positive changes in your life.